Economy of New Zealand

 The major capital market is the New Zealand Exchange (NZX).
-As of February 2023, NZX had a total of 258 listed securities with a combined market capitalisation of NZD $94.1 billion.
-New Zealand's currency, the New Zealand dollar (informally known as the "Kiwi dollar"), also circulates in four Pacific Island territories.
+As of February 2023, NZX had a total of 338 listed securities, equity, debt and funds with a combined market capitalisation of NZD $226 billion.
+New Zealand's currency, the New Zealand dollar, also circulates in four Pacific Island territories.
 The New Zealand dollar is the 10th-most traded currency in the world.

 History

 For many years New Zealand's economy was built on a narrow range of agricultural products, such as wool, meat and dairy.
 These products became New Zealand's staple and most valuable exports, underpinning the success of the economy, from the 1850s until the 1970s.
 For example, from 1920 to the late 1930s, the dairy export quota was usually around 35% of New Zealand's total exports, and in some years made up almost 45%.
 Due to the high demand for these primary products, manifested by the New Zealand wool boom of 1951, New Zealand had one of the highest standards of living in the world for 70 years.

 In the 1960s, prices for these traditional exports declined, and in 1973 New Zealand lost its preferential trading position with the United Kingdom when the latter joined the European Economic Community.
 Partly as a result, from 1970 to 1990, the relative New Zealand GDP per capita adjusted for purchasing power declined from about 115% of the OECD average to 80%.

 Between 1984 and 1993, New Zealand changed from a somewhat closed and centrally controlled economy to one of the most open economies in the OECD.
 In a process often referred to in New Zealand as Rogernomics, successive governments introduced policies which dramatically liberalised the economy.

 In 2005, the World Bank praised New Zealand as the most business-friendly country in the world.
 The economy diversified and by 2008, tourism had become the single biggest generator of foreign exchange.